akruszewski/gibl/manuscript/chapter2.md

 3
 ```

-To make things a little bit easier, Racket has a special syntax for defining procedures, so these two are equivalent:
+To make things a little bit easier, Racket has a special syntax for defining procedures so these two are equivalent:

 ```racket
 (define add-one (lambda (x) (+ x 1)))